Msz900/hashlips_art_engine/README.md

 ```sh
 git clone https://github.com/HashLips/hashlips_art_engine.git
 ```
+Before you install it, please clear the cache by using:

+npm cache clear -f

 Go to the root of your folder and run this command if you have yarn installed.